csiro-robotics/WildScenes/README.md

 Using mmsegmentation, 2D models can be trained using scripts/benchmark/train2d.py.
 We have released pre-configured scripts for running training on some existing 2D semantic segmentation methods.

-Please note that your own 2D training may not exactly reproduce the results in the paper, since we are still in the process of refactoring our training code.
+For the best training results, please follow the training configurations specified by the shell scripts and config files in this repository.
+Please note that the updated training code will not exactly match the results in the pre-print paper on Arxiv, since we now use a fixed seed (seed=0).
-For the best numbers, please follow the training configurations provided in the paper.
-All provided scripts are still WIP.
-We have now set a fixed seed (seed=0).
 The seed can be manually changed by editing wildscenes/configs/base/datasets/wildscenes.py.

 #### 3D Training

 Using mmdetection3d, 3D models can be trained using scripts/benchmark/train2d.py.
 We have released pre-configured scripts for running training on some existing 3D semantic segmentation methods.

-Please note that your own 3D training may not exactly reproduce the results in the paper, since we are still in the process of refactoring our training code.
+For the best training results, please follow the training configurations specified by the shell scripts and config files in this repository.
+Please note that the updated training code will not exactly match the results in the pre-print paper on Arxiv, since we now use a fixed seed (seed=0).
+The seed can be manually changed by editing wildscenes/configs3d/base/datasets/wildscenes.py.

 ### Evaluation code

 #### 2D Evaluation

 2D models can be evaluated using scripts/benchmark/eval2d.py.
+We provide shell scripts inside the scripts directory which can be run using bash to evaluate specific methods.
+For example: bash scripts/eval_deeplabv3_wildscenes.sh.

 #### 3D Evaluation

 3D models can be evaluated using scripts/benchmark/eval3d.py.
+We provide shell scripts inside the scripts directory which can be run using bash to evaluate specific methods.
+For example: bash scripts/eval_spvcnn_wildscenes.sh.

 ### Citation
 <p>